History of early modern period domes: Sixteenth century

+House of Habsburg and the Holy Roman Empire

 Papal States

 The Tempietto in Rome, a small domed building modelled on the Temple of Vesta, was built in 1502 by Bramante in the cloister of San Pietro in Montorio to commemorate the site of St. Peter's martyrdom.
 It has inspired numerous copies and adaptations since, including Radcliffe Camera, the mausoleum at Castle Howard, and the domes of St. Peter's Basilica, St Paul's Cathedral, the Panthéon, and the U.S. Capitol.

 Bramante's 1505–6 projects for a wholly new St. Peter's Basilica mark the beginning of the displacement of the Gothic ribbed vault with the combination of dome and barrel vault, which proceeded throughout the sixteenth century.
 Bramante's studies for new church designs for St. Peter's coincided with Leonardo da Vinci's studies of centrally planned churches while they were both at the court of Ludovico Sforza in Milan and they may have collaborated.
 Their studies may have influenced many of the centrally planned churches built in the first half of the sixteenth century, such as the church of Santa Maria della Consolazione (started around 1508) and the church of the Madonna di San Biagio at Montepulciano (1518-1545).
+Bramante's cross-domed design for the church of St. Celso in Rome served as a model for the Church of St. Maria della Fortezze in Viterbo, begun in 1514.
 Although Bramante designed a low dome like that of the Pantheon for the church of Santa Maria della Consolazione in Todi, a building ordered by the ruling Atti family to mark the site of a 1508 miracle, the design changed in 1587 to a dome and drum on pendentives.

+Raphael's dome in the Chigi Chapel (1516) at the basilica of Santa Maria del Popolo use stucco relief moldings to frame eight picture panels surrounding a central circular image.
+The eight panels depict angels and figures representing the planets.
+The central panel depicts an illusionistic Pantocrator mosaic, with a perspective intended to be seen from the entrance arch.